Episiotomy: When it''s needed, when it''s not

 The role of warm compresses and tissue massage

-During the second stage of labor — when you're pushing — your health care provider might apply warm compresses or warm mineral oil to the tissue between your vaginal opening and your anus.
+During the second stage of labor — when you''re pushing — your health care provider might apply warm compresses to the tissue between your vaginal opening and your anus.
 This might soften the tissue and help prevent tears in the skin.

 Although the evidence for warm compresses is stronger, some health care providers also massage the area between the vaginal opening and the anus as labor progresses.
 This is known as perineal massage.